 Rhyme Planets

-My Mercury
+Му Mercury

 Very Venus

 Eager Earth

 Mom Mars

 Just Jupiter

 Served Saturn

 Us Uranus

 Nachos Neptune

-The planets all move around the Sun in orbits.
-The path of the orbits are shown in the diagram.
+orbits are shown in the diagram.
 The Sun is the star at the centre of our solar system.

 The Sun and planets are called the solar system.
 A system is a set of parts that work together or push and pull on each other.
 The Sun and all the planets pull on each other as the planets move around the Sun.